 2. The UE starts to perform the NR sidelink reception according to SL-PreconfigurationNR.

-3. The UE’s PSFCH transmission occasion is on slot n according to Table 6.2E.2.1.4.1-2.
+3. The UE’s PSFCH transmission occasion is on slot n according to clause 6.2E.2.1.4.1.
 SS transmits PSSCH on combination of slot and subchannel as below:

 a) Test ID 1: slot n-6, Lowest sub-channel